patrick-men/RaspberryPi_Stuff/Hardware_Check/README.md

 # Hardware Check
 With an upcoming RAID1 as well as regular crontab tasks in mind, I've implemented a script that regularly (1x per minute) checks certain hardware elements: Temperature and Undervolting.
+Here, once again, the tool Pushbullet is being used, so that i can the notifications on my phone

 ## Temperature
 Temp was chosen both because of the workloads, as well as the upcoming summer.
 If the Raspi reached temps above 80°, it'll start throttling.
 As such, it's good to know when it's close.
 This allows to try cooling it down, assuming i'm nearby.